nickgaya/rededup/testing.md

     2. Verify that duplicates are handled as expected on the user's overview page and submissions page.

-    3. Verify that the user comments page work as usual (log message "No links found").
+    3. Verify that the user comments page works as usual (log message "No links found").

 5. Post comments